πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 printf("%ld\n", p2 - p1); // 3 (difference in number of elements)

-Subtracting two pointers returns "the number of elements between them", not the number of bytes.
+Subtracting two pointers gives you the number of elements between them β€” not the number of bytes.

-The const qualifier β€” Mark values as "unchangeable"
+The const qualifier β€” mark values as unchangeable

 Basic: const variables